dbwebb-se/rem-server/README.md

-REM, a REST Mockup API for rapid prototyping
+REM Server, a REST Mockup API for rapid prototyping
 ============================================